How to Start a Window Cleaning Business

 Research your target market.
 Armed with an understanding of demand, your next step is a comprehensive market research survey.
 Who are the existing players who offer window cleaning services in your region?
 Check out their service offerings, pricing, and customer reviews.
 This isn’t about copying what others are doing but identifying gaps.
 Maybe there’s an affluent neighborhood that’s underserved or a commercial area where businesses aren’t satisfied with their current window cleaning service options.

-Competitive analysis can also offer pricing insights.
+Competitive analysis research can also offer pricing insights.
 While you don’t want to enter a price war, understanding prevailing rates helps ensure you’re neither underselling nor overpricing your services.
 Attending local business networking events or joining online community groups can also provide insights into market needs and gaps.

 Step 3: Create your business blueprint